winstonjs/node-loggly/README.md

   }
 ```

-Once you have valid Rackspace credentials you can run tests with [vows][8]:
+Once you have valid Loggly credentials you can run tests with [vows][8]:

 ``` bash
   $ npm test